 Beacon - Take one abandoned factory, throw in some big ol' minimalist art, and you got yourself The Dia Center for the Arts

 south of Beacon - Yes, you've probably seen dozens of abandoned military surplus warehouses that look like huge 17th Century castles sitting in the middle of the Hudson River, but you've never seen one quite like Bannerman Castle.

-Buffalo - A modern art mecca: The Albright-Knox Art Gallery.
+Buffalo - A modern art mecca: Buffalo AKG Art Museum (formerly the Albright-Knox Art Gallery).
 One of the world's best collections of 20th Century art.

 Buffalo - The tall building artistically considered: Louis Sullivan's best skyscraper, the amazing Guaranty Building.

-Buffalo - Beautifully restored, the Darwin D. Martin House; one of Frank Lloyd Wright's largest and most complex Prairie Style houses.
+Buffalo - Beautifully restored, the Darwin D. Martin House; Frank Lloyd Wright's largest, most complex, and most stunning Prairie Style houses.

 Buffalo - More architectural perfection from the Saarinens, Eliel & Eero: The Kleinhans Music Hall.
 Acoustical perfection, too - the Kleinhans is considered one of the world's finest venues to hear music. (additional web info here)